 Fall is the best time to fertilize the lawn.
-Excess or improperly applied fertilizer is carried by storm water runoff to creeks, streams, lakes, and rivers and contributes to nutrient pollution.
+Excess or improperly applied fertilizer is carried by stormwater runoff to creeks, streams, lakes, and rivers and contributes to nutrient pollution.
 Excess phosphorus promotes rapid and over-abundant algae growth in freshwater.
 Too much algae disrupts ecosystems, harms wildlife, negatively impacts water recreation, and may contain toxins that sicken people and pets.
 Test the soil to know what it needs.
 Without a soil test, apply only nitrogen.
 Most Kentucky soils have plenty of phosphorus and potassium.

-Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.
-UNIVERSITY OF KENTUCKY, KENTUCKY STATE UNIVERSITY, U.S. DEPARTMENT OF AGRICULTURE, AND KENTUCKY COUNTIES, COOPERATING
+The Martin-Gatton College of Agriculture, Food and Environment is an Equal Opportunity Organization with respect to education and employment and authorization to provide research, education information and other services only to individuals and institutions that function without regard to economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, physical or mental disability or reprisal or retaliation for prior civil rights activity.